The 1841 Irish Testimonial to Lord Morpeth

 - Castle Howard, Yorkshire and the Yorkshire County House Partnership (YCHP)

-Owing to the links between the Centre for the Study of Historic Irish Houses and Estates (CSHIHE) at NUI Maynooth, and the Yorkshire Country House Partnership (YCHP), the Irish testimonial roll to George Howard, Lord Morpeth, is currently on loan in the Russell library.
+Owing to the links between the Centre for the Study of Historic Irish Houses and Estates (CSHIHE) at Maynooth University, and the Yorkshire Country House Partnership (YCHP), the Irish testimonial roll to George Howard, Lord Morpeth, is currently on loan in the Russell library.
 The testimonial comprises a farewell address signed by approximately 275,000 people (according to contemporary sources) on 652 individual sheets of paper.
 These sheets were subsequently joined together to create a continuous length of paper, approximately 412 meters in length (Croke Park is only 145 meters long), which was rolled onto a mahogany spool.
 It was presented to Lord Morpeth at the Royal Exchange, Dublin, in September 1841 following his defeat in the 1841 general election which consequently led to his departure as Chief Secretary of Ireland.
 George Howard, or Lord Morpeth as he was known until he succeeded to his father’s title, was born in 1802, the eldest son of the 6th Earl of Carlisle.

 This unique document has huge research potential, whether looked at as a pre-Famine census substitute, a family heirloom, a genealogy resource or a politically motivated document in its own right.
 Moreover, it has the potential to provide a unique insight into Irish life, society and politics in pre-Famine Ireland.
 As a pre-Famine census substitute it is unparalleled and its importance is multiplied by the scarcity of census material from this period.
 The document also provides empirical evidence of mass political involvement.

 SOME FAMOUS NAMES THAT APPEAR ON THE TESTIMONIAL ROLL: